turbot/guardrails-docs/docs/guides/policy-packs/index.md

 # Policy Packs

-[Policy packs](concepts/resources/policy-packs) (previously named Smart Folders) allow administrators to create a set of policies and then attach them to specific resources, such as an AWS account, existing folder, or an individual resource.
-Administrators can apply a wide set (or narrow set) of policies across multiple accounts and/ or resources, which can be extremely time consuming to do manually.
-Creation, renaming, and deleting a policy pack are going to be equivalent to a regular Guardrails folder, but policy packs also have the ability to be **Attached** to one or many resources.
-A policy pack cannot be attached to any resource that is above it in the Guardrails hierarchy.
+[Policy packs](concepts/resources/policy-packs) (previously named Smart Folders) enable administrators to apply one or more policies across multiple accounts and/or resources, thus automating what would otherwise be a time-consuming manual process.
+You create, delete, and rename a Policy Pack just like a regular Guardrails folder, then *attach* it to the Guardrails hierarchy.
+The policies it defines govern all resources below that point in the hierarchy.

-### Create a Policy Pack
+## Create a Policy Pack
 1. Click on the "Policies" link in the top menu bar.
 1. Select the large grey "Policy Packs" button.
 1. Click on the green "New Policy Pack" button on the right side of the page